who307/who307/README.md

 <br>

 ##

 I'm gunwho!
-I currently work as a UI/UX developer in my organization, acting as a bridge between web designers and developers.
-I am responsible for developing and maintaining the markup, UI, and UX of websites and web applications and ensuring smooth communication between stakeholders.
-I also enjoy bodybuilding and powerlifting as a hobby.
+Currently, I am responsible for the UI/UX developer role in my organization, bridging the gap between web designers and developers.
+My primary tasks include developing and maintaining the markup, UI, and UX of websites and web applications, focusing on adhering to web standards, accessibility, and cross-browser compatibility while ensuring effective communication between stakeholders.
+Apart from work, I enjoy bodybuilding and powerlifting as my hobbies.

 ###